ephraimduncan/awesome-developer-dictionary/README.md

 ## T

+- **template**: a preformatted file that serve as the starting point for another file.
 - **type (data type)**: an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.

+## U

+- **UI (User Interface)**: the point of human-computer interaction and communication in a device.
+- **URL (Uniform Resource Locator)**: the address of a given unique resource on the Web.

 ## V

 - **Version Control**: a system that records changes to a file or set of files over time so that you can recall specific versions later.

+## W

+- **Web Components**: a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.
+- **webhooks**: automated messages sent from apps when something happens.